ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

    Arm-based machines that run the A64 instruction set.

 Synchronization Operation
-   The order that atomic operations are executed by each Thread of Execution may not be the same as the order they are written in the program.
+   The order in which atomic operations are executed by each Thread of Execution may not be the same as the order they are written in the program.
    Synchronization Operations are statements that constrain the order of accesses made to Shared-Memory Locations by each thread.
 Synchronization